-Monthly board meeting will take place via ZOOM Thursday June 11 at 5:30pm
+Monthly member meeting will take place via ZOOM Wednesday Aug 12 at 6:00 pm

 A popular 1960s hit song “Daydream Believer” became a reality for a group of young men who shared a fondness for Corvettes, willingness to work jointly rebuilding cars, and the camaraderie of road rallies, and speed events.
 Farrell Hardiman, Lee Resoa, Ray Sisk, and Mike Ungeman, of Pensacola, Florida spent their weekends competing in events sponsored by Autocross of America.
 Since the coastal area has long carried the nickname “Miracle Strip,” the men formed the Miracle Strip Corvette Club (MSCC) in 1967 as part of the National Council of Corvette Clubs.